 My Car Broke Down.
 What Do I Do?

-Once you thoroughly vet them and pick the one you believe to be trustworthy, it’s time to schedule an appointment and take your vehicle in to be checked out.
+- Once you thoroughly vet an auto shop, it’s time to schedule an appointment and take your vehicle in to be checked out.

 Car Repair Costs: What To Expect